-To Vary The Speed Setting
+To Vary the Speed Setting

-When the Electronic Speed Control is on, speed can be increased by pushing up and holding RESUME ACCEL.
-Release the lever when the desired speed is reached, and the new speed will be set.
+When the Electronic Speed Control is set, you can increase speed by pushing up and holding the RESUME ACCEL lever.
+If the lever is continually held in the

+RESUME ACCEL position, the set speed will continue to increase until the lever is released, then the new set speed will be established

 Tapping RESUME ACCEL once will result in a 1 mph (1.6 km/h) speed increase.
-Each time the lever is tapped, speed increases so that tapping the lever three times will increase speed by 3 mph (4.8 km/h), etc.
+Each time the Electronic Speed Control lever is tapped, speed increases, so that tapping the lever three times will increase speed by 3 mph (4.8 km/h), etc.

-To decrease speed while speed control is ON, push down and hold SET DECEL.
-Release the lever when the desired speed is reached, and the new speed will be set.
+To decrease speed while the Electronic Speed Control is set, push down and hold the SET DECEL lever.
+If the lever is continually held in the SET DECEL position, the set speed will continue to decrease until the lever is released.
+Release the lever when the desired speed is reached, and the new set speed will be established.